kenesparta/php-sms-mock/README.md

 #### Bonus
 - Q: Can you add support for two mobile carriers?
 How would you accomplish that?
 - A: Yes, Creating a new class `TwilioCarrier` that implements the `CarrierInterface`.
+---

-- Create a new integration with an external service like Twilio to send and track an SMS.
+- Q: Create a new integration with an external service like Twilio to send and track an SMS.
+- **A: I use a Twilio trial account with TESTING CREDENTIALS, to test this requires a number verify.**
+---
 - Create Unit Tests for this integration using a mock web server or similar.
+- **Rename ./conf/Configuration.example to ./conf/Configuration.php and set the new Twilio credentials**, [learn more](https://www.twilio.com/docs/iam/test-credentials#test-sms-messages)